 PFM mode is entered when the output load on the buck regulator is very light.
 Once detected, the converter enters the PFM mode automatically and begins to skip pulses to minimize unnecessary quiescent current draw by reducing the number of switching cycles per second.
-The typical quiescent current for the switching regulator is less than 38 $\mu$ A. The transition from PWM to PFM mode occurs when discontinuous inductor current is sensed, or the peak inductor current is less than 60 mA (typ.).
+The typical quiescent current for the switching regulator is less than 35 $\mu$ A. The transition from PWM to PFM mode occurs when discontinuous inductor current is sensed or the peak inductor current is less than 60 mA (typ.).
 The typical PWM to PFM mode threshold is 30 mA.
-For low input-to-output differential voltages, the PWM to PFM mode threshold can be low due to the lack of ripple current.
-It is recommended that VIN1 be one volt greater than VOUT1 for PWM to PFM
+For low input-to-output differential voltages, the PWM-to-PFM mode threshold can be low due to the lack of ripple current.
+It is recommended that VIN1 be one volt greater than VOUT1 for PWM-to-PFM transitions.

-4.3 Low-Dropout Regulator (LDO)
+4.3 Low Drop Out Regulator (LDO)

-The LDO output is a 300 mA low-dropout linear regulator that provides a regulated output voltage with a single 1 μF external capacitor.
+The LDO output is a 300 mA low-dropout linear regulator that provides a regulated output voltage with a single 1 $\mu$ F external capacitor.
 The output voltage is available in fixed options only, ranging from 1.5V to 3.3V.
 The LDO is stable using ceramic output capacitors that inherently provide lower output noise and reduce the size and cost of the regulator solution.
-The quiescent current consumed by the LDO output is typically less than 43.7 μA, with a typical dropout voltage of 137 mV at 200 mA.
-The LDO output is protected against overcurrent and overtemperature.
+The quiescent current consumed by the LDO output is typically less than 40 $\mu$ A, with a typical dropout voltage of 137 mV at 200 mA.
 While operating in Dropout mode, the LDO quiescent current will increase, minimizing the necessary voltage differential needed for the LDO output to maintain regulation.
-The LDO output is protected against overcurrent and overtemperature.
+The LDO output is protected against overcurrent and overtemperature conditions.